Importance of Nursing Home Abuse Statistics

 –World Health Organization (WHO)

 The National Institutes of Health (NIH) estimates that as many as 1 in 5 seniors experienced elder abuse during the pandemic, an increase of 83.6% from before COVID-19.

 Reasons for increased nursing home abuse and neglect during the pandemic include:

 - Anxiety over contracting the virus

 - Financial hardship

 If your loved one suffered from nursing home abuse or neglect during the COVID-19 pandemic, you may still be able to get justice.
 But don’t wait — there are time limitations to take legal action.
 Get a free legal case review today.

 Nursing home abuse comes in many forms, including physical, emotional, sexual, and financial, and it is not always obvious.
 Below, get statistics about the different types of nursing home abuse.

 Physical Nursing Home Abuse Statistics

 Physical nursing home abuse occurs when a patient is harmed by force (such as a shove, punch, or slap).
-It can lead to long-term health problems like concussions and broken bones or death.
+It can lead to long-term health problems like concussions, broken bones, or even death.